googleapis/gapic-generator/README.md

 Toolkit itself doesn't have a platform restriction (because it is purely Java).
 Since `protoc` needs to be used as part of the code generation process, the platforms are naturally restricted to what protoc supports.

-As of release 3.5.1, here are the known platforms that `protoc` releases pre-built binaries for:
+As of release 3.5.1 of `protoc`, below are the known platforms that `protoc` has pre-built binaries for:

 - linux-aarch_64
 - linux-x86_32